canonical/jaas-documentation/explanation/jaas-authorization.md

 JAAS provides enterprise-level features on top of Juju.
 One such feature is enhanced authorization, which provides enterprises with more control over user permissions to access underlying Juju resources (e.g., controllers or models).

-JAAS reshapes Juju's permission model based on access levels into the more flexible [Relationship-Based Access Control (ReBAC)](https://en.wikipedia.org/wiki/Relationship-based_access_control) paradigm and also expands the list of entities that can be involved in access: With Juju access levels a user is granted access to another entity.
-With JAAS relations, a user, service account, role or group is brought into a relation with another entity, where the relation is about access to the entity.
+JAAS reshapes Juju's permission model based on access levels into the more flexible [Relationship-Based Access Control (ReBAC)](https://en.wikipedia.org/wiki/Relationship-based_access_control) paradigm: while with Juju you can grant a specific user access to a specific entity, with JAAS you can pick every user, or every user in a given group or with a given role.

 At present JAAS relations are parallel to {external+juju:ref}`Juju access levels <user-access-levels>`, but in the future they're expected to become a superset thereof.